im-xra-dev/The-Land/README.md

 # The-Land
+Note: I have not currently uploaded the servers code.

 The land was a game that I worked on during the start of 2017.
 I had only just over 1 year experience, so before you tell me 'This save system is dumb', or 'the servers are stupid and insecure', I already know and wouldnt build a program like this now days.

 That said, I am still proud of this, despite its flaws as it was the first big project that I worked on without a tutorial to help start me off with the basic setting up render functions etc.